 - Make sure you have a trusted person to check in with — and do check in with them!* Too often we don't want to bother someone by sharing our struggles, but when you do, it gives you a release and gives other people permission to do the same.
 Ask yourself, what advice would I give the young people I work with if they were feeling like this?
 It certainly wouldn't be to hold their feelings in!

 - Do things that make you smile.* Did you know that when you smile, the brain actually releases endorphins?
 So even if you are not feeling particularly happy, the physical act of smiling can at least get the ball rolling!
 Sing your favorite song out loud.
 Find a joke that makes you laugh.

 - Take advantage of opportunities for professional development.* The right training, presentation, or article can build competencies and bring refreshing new perspectives, making your work more effective and rewarding.
 If you're in New York State, Pathfinder can help you build your career in youth work.

-- Connect with youth work professionals locally and beyond.
-Youth work is notoriously under-valued in our society -- which may reflect attitudes toward young people themselves -- but there are many passionate people who share a vision of an educated, effective, respected, and appropriately compensated workforce.
+- Connect with youth development professionals locally and beyond.* Youth work is notoriously under-valued in our society — which may reflect attitudes toward young people themselves — but there are many passionate people who share a vision of an educated, effective, respected, and appropriately compensated workforce.
 Keep in touch with the wider field by reading the articles in Youth Today, responding to calls to action in SparkAction, or linking with professional organizations such as:

 - Enlist allies in advocating for your position.
 Has there been high turnover in your job?
 That's a problem for your supervisor and your agency too.
 You may be able to identify ways the position can be better supported.